 - Tune out of technology regularly throughout the day.
 Meditate, breathe, look out the window, or eat a healthy snack.
 What ideas come to your mind when you’re not distracted by your screen?
 Write them down.

 - Play a strategy game on your (hopefully waterproof) phone while soaking in a hot tub.

 Visionary and outgoing, people count on you to inspire them and feel their feelings with all the intensity that they do.
+At the same time, sometimes you spend so much time worrying about other people that you can’t recharge yourself with your unique intuitive energy.
 When you’re stressed, overwhelmed, or lonely, here are some tips for calming yourself down and giving yourself a boost of optimism: